LachlanWalls/moontime/README.md

 # moontime

 Moon Time is a timekeeping system based on the lunar cycle.
-A Chrome extension with more information can be found [here](https://chrome.google.com/webstore/detail/moon/pkmifcpdpojpgejapnpedemfpfddflee).
+For more information, install the [chrome extension](https://chrome.google.com/webstore/detail/moon/pkmifcpdpojpgejapnpedemfpfddflee) or refer to [the website](https://moon.dynodel.com).

-This TS/JS library is an interface with moon time.
-It allows anyone to implement moon time into their project.
+This library is an interface with moon time.
+It allows anyone to implement moon time into their project, in any environment.

 **Features:**